-Variations of this Prophecy, first recorded in the generations following the exile of the Striders from Egypt, are numerous.
-The prophecy, presumed to relate to the Triat, is not often shared with non-Striders.
-The common interpretation is that the destruction of any one of the three Triat members will result in the destruction of Gaia.
+Please reference Tribebook: Silent Striders for the text of this prophecy Variations of this prophecy are numerous and the prophecy clearly relates to the Triat, but it is not often that this prophecy is shared with those outside the Tribe.
+Silent Striders commonly interpret this prophecy to mean that the destruction of any one of the three Triat members will result in the destruction of Gaia.